Yelp/elastalert/docs/source/running_elastalert.rst

 Requirements
 ------------

-- pip
+- Elasticsearch 1.* or 2.*
-- Elasticsearch > 1.*
+- ISO8601 or Unix timestamped data
-- ISO8601 timestamped data
+- Python 2.6 or 2.7
-- Python 2.6
+- pip, see requirements.txt

 Downloading and Configuring
 ---------------------------